 A 12-month business rates holiday has been confirmed for nurseries occupied by providers on Ofsted's Early Years Register and wholly or mainly used for the provision of the Early Years Foundation Stage.
-Properties that have closed temporarily due to the government’s advice on COVID19 should be treated as occupied for the purposes of this relief.
-Government guidance can be found on the GOV.UK website.
+Properties that have closed temporarily due to the government’s advice on COVID-19 (coronavirus) should be treated as occupied for the purposes of this relief.
+Government guidance can be found on GOV.UK.

-Local authorities, including Wirral Council, are working to issue revised 2020/21 bills as quickly as possible to qualifying ratepayers, in order to confirm that they will not need to pay any rates for the year.
+Wirral Council has issued revised bills to qualified ratepayers, confirming that they will not need to pay any rates for the year.

 Support for self-employed workers

-Self-employed workers can apply for a grant worth 80% of their average monthly profits, up to £2,500 a month, to help them cope with the financial impact of coronavirus.
+Self-employed workers can apply for a grant worth 80% of their average monthly profits, up to £2,500 a month, to help them cope with the financial impact of COVID-19 (coronavirus).

 People will be eligible if at least half their income has come from self-employment, as registered on the 2018-19 tax return filed in January.
 The scheme is open to self-employed people earning under £50,000 a year and payments will start in June.

 HMRC will contact those that are eligible directly.

 The government’s step-by-step guide explains the information that employers need to provide to HMRC to make a claim through the Coronavirus Job Retention Scheme.
 It also describes the processes involved.

 Steve Rotheram, the Metro Mayor of Liverpool City Region (LCR), has recently announced a £15 million support package from existing Combined Authority projects to support businesses and the community and voluntary sector, including:

 - £5 million to support businesses to access national government funds and improve the survival rate of LCR businesses